-Seventeen years after the first Free Student Hostel for school going children was set up in Anaikatti, Coimbatore, Tamil Nadu, we are happy to share that AIM for Seva’s intervention and hand holding is bearing fruit with our alumni either pursuing higher education or taking up a vocation or a job.
+Seventeen years after the first Chatralayam for school going children was set up in Anaikatti, Coimbatore, Tamil Nadu, we are happy to share that AIM for Seva’s intervention and hand holding is bearing fruit with our alumni either pursuing higher education or taking up a vocation or a job.

-25 year old Om Prakash Dheel who is now a warden of the AIM for Seva Free Student Hostel for Boys, Udaipur resided at the Arsha Vidya Tirtha AIM for Seva Free Student Hostel for Boys, Jaipur from 2008 till 2016.
+25 year old Om Prakash Dheel who is now a warden of the AIM for Seva Chatralayam for Boys, Udaipur resided at the Arsha Vidya Tirtha AIM for Seva Chatralayam for Boys, Jaipur from 2008 till 2016.
 He is deeply inspired by our Rajasthan coordinator, Swami Brahmaparananda Saraswati.

 Om Prakash hails from village Ghasakhedi in Mavli Tehsil in Udaipur district in Rajasthan.
 His father is a farmer.
 The family has a bit of ancestral land but the annual income does not exceed Rs 30,000.
 “If the crop is bad, then our income is lower.
 When Swamiji visited our villages and met the parents and children, we got to know about AIM for Seva,” says Om Prakash.